Chart Color Schemes

 The level of general health in Caloundra West - Baringa is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Caloundra West - Baringa shows better-than-average health outcomes for both younger and older age groups.
-Common health conditions have low prevalence in these cohorts.
+Caloundra West - Baringa shows superior health outcomes for both young and elderly residents.
+Common health conditions have a low prevalence in this area.

-Private health cover is high, at approximately 55% of the total population (~13,842 people), compared to 52.7% across the rest of Queensland.
-Mental health issues and asthma are the most common medical conditions, affecting 9.0 and 8.1% of residents respectively.
-71.8% of residents report being completely free from medical ailments, higher than the 66.2% reported in the rest of Queensland.
-The area has a lower proportion of seniors aged 65 and over, at 10.4% (2,603 people), compared to 22.3% in the rest of Queensland.
-Health outcomes among seniors are above average, mirroring the general population's health profile.
+Approximately 55% of its total population (~14,251 people) has private health cover, higher than the rest of Queensland at 52.7%.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 9.0% and 8.1% of residents respectively.
+A significant majority, 71.8%, report no medical ailments compared to 66.2% in the rest of Queensland.
+The area has a lower proportion of seniors aged 65 and over at 10.4% (2,680 people) than the state average of 22.3%.
+Health outcomes among seniors are above average, mirroring the overall population's health profile.

 Frequently Asked Questions - Health